jst-qaml/risk-weaver/README.md

 You can define the risk in the custom-risk-weaver.hs file.
 The risk is defined in the riskForGroundTruth and riskForDetection functions to measure recall and precision.
-The risk is defined as a list of Risk objects.
+Both functions return a list of Risk objects.
-You can define the Risk object as you like.

 The default risk definition is as follows:
 ```haskell